Where Is Iceland Located?

 How Big Is Iceland?

 Compared to other Nordic countries, Iceland is fairly small.
 However, Iceland is the 2nd largest island in Europe after the United Kingdom.
-Its area is around 103,000 km² (39,768 square miles) in area, so you might expect the population to be larger than 390,000.
+Its area is around 103,000 km² (39,768 square miles), so you might expect the population to be larger than 390,000 - but it isn’t.
 The major cities, particularly the capital, are where the large majority of these people live, with small settlements around the more rural areas of the country.
 The rugged and inhospitable nature of the Highlands has historically prevented more settlements and large cities from developing.

 Despite being a large island, the Ring Road traverses the outer edge of the country.
 It is well-maintained and makes many of Iceland’s most famous natural attractions accessible, with jam-packed road trips taking around 1 week to complete on average.